Walker strikes out career-high 12 to lead Mets over Cubs 3-2

 UP NEXT

-Mets RHP Jacob DeGrom (6-2) takes a 22-inning scoreless streak and a 0.56 ERA, the lowest in major league history through 10 starts, into his outing Wednesday against the Cubs and RHP Robert Stock (0-3, 4.12 at Triple-A), who will be selected from Triple-A Iowa to make his first big league appearance since last September with Boston.
+DeGrom (6-2) takes a 22-inning scoreless streak and a 0.56 ERA, the lowest in major league history through 10 starts, into his outing Wednesday against the Cubs and RHP Robert Stock (0-3, 4.12 at Triple-A), who will be selected from Triple-A Iowa to make his first big league appearance since last September with Boston.
 DeGrom left his outing Friday against San Diego with right flexor tendinitis.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports